L'Auberge du Laminak

 Is L'Auberge du Laminak good for solo dining?

-Auberge-format venues in rural France are generally comfortable for solo diners, and the €€ price point removes any pressure to over-order.
+Auberge-format venues in rural France are generally comfortable for solo diners, the €€ price point removes any pressure to over-order.
 The Bib Gourmand recognition signals a kitchen focused on quality over theatre, which tends to suit solo visits.
 Call ahead to request a smaller table if available.

 Is L'Auberge du Laminak good for a special occasion?